 The University aims to ensure that its quality standards are adhered to in the conduct of its examinations.
 Consequently it has a process in place to allow you to report any issues related to the conduct of an examination with which you were unhappy.
 Further details on how to report an issue with an examination can be found here

 The purpose of the complaints procedure is to provide an opportunity for students to resolve the problems, concerns or a complaint they have.
-Where concerns relate to academic programmes, students should raise them through these procedures so that they can be resolved before the assessment stage.
+Where concerns relate to academic courses, students should raise them through these procedures so that they can be resolved before the assessment stage.

 Any concerns you may have should be raised either verbally or in writing with the person responsible, or if you still have concerns, with the appropriate campus advice centre.